|BVE MISSION STATEMENT

 FACILITY AND SERVICES

 Some students are transported to and from school and/or on fieldtrips via the district bussing service.
 Students are reminded that this service is a privilege.
-They are required to behave in a respectful and responsible manner as per our school code of conduct and district expectations to ensure safe transportation for all students.
+They are required to behave in a respectful and responsible consistent with our school Code of Conduct and District expectations to ensure safe transportation for all students.

 A library schedule will be sent home with all of our students at the beginning of the year.
 Books may be borrowed for up to two weeks.
 BVE parents also have borrowing privileges.